gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

     | fillc - fillcolor, default is None
     | penw - pensize, default 1

-| In the code below, a square of length 250 is drawn at (x=-100, y=-150) with a blue pencolor, a green fillcolor, with a pensize of 2.
+| In the code below, a rectangle of length 200 is drawn at (x=-100, y=-100) with a blue pencolor, a green fillcolor, with a pensize of 2.
 | The code needs to check the **fillc** argument since setting a fillcolor to **None** will throw an error.

 .. code-block:: python